gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-23-using-game-controllers-and-keyboards-for-custom-shortcuts.md

 My personal favourite app is [JoyMapperSilicon](https://github.com/qibinc/JoyMapperSilicon), but we really are spoiled for choice.

+## Mouse

+It's also possible to use the analog sticks and gyro of a Switch JoyCon as a mouse using QJoyControl.
+Analog is straightforward and as you'd expect.
+But using gyro basically gives you an Air Mouse which is pretty amazing.

 ## Apps

-You can sort the table by headings: name, cost, platform, how the per-app function works, relative ease-of-use, and whether it works with keyboard (key) or controller (joy) or both.
+You can sort the table by headings: name, cost, platform, how the per-app function works, relative ease-of-use, and whether it works with devices keyboard (key) or controller (joy) or both.

 <div class="table-wrapper" markdown="block">
 |Name|Cost|Platform|Per&#8209;app?|Easy?|Type|